“Panic in Detroit, I asked for an autograph. He wanted to stay home, I wish someone would phone.”

 1 cup vital wheat gluten

-In a food processor, add the chickpeas, onion-garlic-spices mixture, nutritional yeast, and soy sauce.
-Blend on low until it’s smooth and saucy.
-Then add the vegetable stock and vital wheat gluten.
-Blend again until it comes together in a ball and let the processor knead the dough ball for 30 seconds.
+In a food processor, add everything except the vital wheat gluten.
+Blend on high until it’s smooth and saucy.
+Then add the vital wheat gluten.
+Blend again until it comes together in a ball and let the processor knead the dough ball for 1 minute.

 DETROIT SEITAN CONEY SAUCE